planqtn/planqtn/docs/planqtn/optimized_contraction.md

 \end{pmatrix}
 $$

-The rank of this matrix is only 2, so we know the size of the tensor will be $2^2 = 4$.
+we compute $rank(H_{open})$ = 2, resulting in tensor size: $2^2 = 4$.
+This again matches the brute force calculation.

 ### Ratio of Matching Keys
-The next key to finding the exact tensor network contraction cost is how many of the keys will match when merging two tensors.
-This is implemented by a double for loop over the tensor keys and only performing an operation if all elements of the keys match.
+The second factor in contraction cost is how many keys from two tensors match when they are merged.
+In our implementation, merging proceeds by iterating over the keys of both tensors and performing an operation only if all open-leg operators agree.

-We will know exactly how many of the keys will match given only the parity check matrices and the legs that are being joined.
-First, find the columns of each parity check matrix that corresponds to the legs being joined and find their tensor product.
-This will result in a matrix with two columns (1 join leg from each tensor), or 4 if in symplectic form.
-Then, generate all stabilizers (will be a maximum of 16) and find the ratio of stabilizers that match on both join legs.
-This ratio will be the same as when we are enumerating the full tensors during the actual contraction.
+We can determine the fraction of matching keys using only the parity check matrices.
+Specifically:

+1. Extract the columns corresponding to the join legs.
+2. Form their tensor product (two columns in standard form, or four in symplectic form).
+3. Generate all stabilizers of this small product matrix (at most 16).
+4. The ratio of stabilizers consistent across both join legs equals the ratio of matching keys during contraction.

 #### Example
 Define two tensors we want to merge by their parity check matrices: